tiepdotme/lisacharlotterost.github.io/_posts/2015-01-10-Plotting-dying-Newspapers.md

 ![image](/pic/150110_zeitungssterben_draft.png)

 Actually, surprising steady.
 We can't really see the downwards trend I want to show.
-So I took the data and did something similar I did with the [unemployment rate numbers last year](http://lisacharlotterost.github.io/2014/11/22/Unemployment-Rates-in-Germany-digital/): I get rid of all the quarterly numbers and just show the difference between the first and last available number.
+So I took the data and did something similar I did with the [unemployment rate numbers last year](http://lisacharlotterost.github.io/2014/11/22/Unemployment-Rates-in-Germany-digital/): I got rid of all the quarterly numbers and just show the difference between the first and last available number.
 In the case of the magazine copies, we have the most numbers from 2003 and 2014, so we will compare them.
 First I just sorted them:

 ![image](/pic/150110_zeitungssterben_01.png)